 For more information on IU-SOC Registration, please contact our Chair (Abby Hadley) and Vice-Chair (Hope Luker) by emailing email@example.com.APPLY TO VOLUNTEER

-VIDA Health Partnerships at IUPUI is currently working with IU Health to implement a local Get Onboard Active Living (G.O.A.L.)
-Program beginning in the fall of 2017.
+VIDA Health Partnerships at IUPUI and IU Health collaborate to implement Get Onboard Active Living (G.O.A.L.)
 The purpose of this 6-week program is to educate children about nutrition and healthy lifestyles, with the hope of decreasing the prevalence of childhood obesity.
-We will be working to train a group of VIDA volunteers to run this curriculum in existing after-school programs.
+A group of VIDA volunteers run this curriculum in existing after-school programs.
 This public health initiative is a great opportunity for VIDA members to engage the youth of our community with a fun service opportunity.